GabrielJean/Vmware-Automation/README.md

 ## Configuration

-All of this is very specific to my environment and honestly not really made to be used by someone else but I hope you can use some of it.
+All of this is very specific to my environment and honestly not really made to be used by someone else.
+I hope you can still use some of it.

 ### Terraform